-So you’ve decided to go on safari in Africa – the next step is to decide where to go!
+So you’ve decided to go on safari in Africa?
+Your next step is to decide where to go!

-There are loads of amazing destinations to do an African safari spread across many different countries in this huge continent, with the largest concentration in Southern and East Africa.
+There are loads of amazing destinations to do an African safari.
+Your safari could take place across many different countries in this huge continent, with the most popular safaris taking place in Southern and East Africa.
 Each park, reserve or wilderness area offers different landscapes and animals so it’s best to do research on what you’d like to experience before deciding where to go.

-Here’s our handy guide to help you decide on the best African safari destinations.
+Here’s our handy guide to help you decide on the best African safari destination for your next adventure.

 If you want to see the epic Great Migration go to… Kenya or Tanzania

-For Africa’s most famous and most dramatic wildlife migration – the movement of over a million wildebeest – head to the Masai Mara in Kenya or the Serengeti National Park in Tanzania.
-Be warned – you will have to contend with safari crowds, but this experiencing this amazing animal phenomenon is worth it!
+For Africa’s most famous and dramatic wildlife migration with over a million wildebeest – head to the Masai Mara in Kenya or the Serengeti National Park in Tanzania.
+Although be warned, you will have to contend with safari crowds, but experiencing this amazing wildlife phenomenon is worth it!

 Wildebeest crossing the Mara River